 ¿Cómo reclamo protección bajo la Moratoria Temporal de Desalojo?

-Para reclamar la protección contra el desalojo, todos los inquilinos adultos deben firmar una declaración que incluye su acuerdo de pagar los atrasos de alquiler acumulados después del 31 de marzo de 2020.
+Para reclamar la protección contra el desalojo, todos los inquilinos adultos deben firmar una declaración que incluye su acuerdo de pagar los atrasos de alquiler acumulados después del 30 de junio de 2020.

 ¿Por qué podría preocuparme firmar una declaración como inmigrante?